husseinrasti/monka-break-web3/contracts/PRD.md

 * The `entryFee` is not set during game creation, only at start time via payable function
 * Vault is locked on-chain and only distributed after a successful finalize call
+* If the game is not completed (no winners), the creator can call finalize after a cooldown period (default: 256 blocks ≈ 4–5 minutes)
 * The off-chain system (Convex + frontend) must validate stages, player status, and provide winner addresses
 * `gameId` must be unique and generated off-chain (e.g., by frontend)